solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Create Stellar Account

-1. Click "Add new".
+1. Select "Add new".

 ![null](/images/choose-an-account.png)

 2. Click on the field near the "pen" icon and type in the name you want for your account.
 Create a password and repeat it in the blanks (optional, but highly recommended).
-Click "Create Account" to confirm it.
+Select "Create Account" to confirm it.

 ::: warning
 We cannot recover your password!
 So please make sure you can remember it.